Aeroflot Flight 03: Aircraft

-The aircraft involved in the accident was a Tupolev Tu-104A with two Mikulin AM-3M engines registered to Aeroflot as СССР-42366.
+The aircraft involved in the accident was a Tupolev Tu-104A with two Mikulin AM-3M engines registered to Aeroflot as CCCP-42366.
 The aircraft was produced by the Omsk factory and was released to the Khabarovsk Far East Civil Aviation Directorate division of Aeroflot on 27 September 1958.
 The cabin of the aircraft had 70 seats; despite this 79 passengers were allowed on board.
 At the time of the accident, the aircraft had 4,426 flight hours and sustained 1,760 pressurization cycles.

 Passengers and crew

 On board the aircraft were 79 passengers, of which 58 were adults and 21 were children.
 Seven crew members were also aboard the flight.
 The cockpit crew consisted of the following: